sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 to die creatures believe you to be dead.
 While playing dead in this way you can perform minor actions without breaking your ruse such as retrieving or stowing items, applying medical aid, or reloading weapons.
 Creatures can see through your ruse by using an action to interact with you directly, if their passive Perception score is equal to or higher than your clever tricks save DC, or if they similarly succeed on a Perception check against your clever tricks save DC.
 You can cease playing dead at any time.

-Once a creature sees you die and revive from your faked death it is immune to this featureís effects for the next 24 hours.
+Once a creature sees you die and revive from your faked death it is immune to this feature√≠s effects for the next 24 hours.

 ###### Handcuff Fighting

-You know how to handle yourself even when theyíve got a hold of you, and a pair of cuffs can be an excellent weapon if you know what youíre doing.
+You know how to handle yourself even when they√≠ve got a hold of you, and a pair of cuffs can be an excellent weapon if you know what you√≠re doing.
 You ignore the following penalties that are normally incurred by the restrained condition:

 * Attacks made against you do not have advantage due to the restrained condition.
 * Attacks you make do not have disadvantage due to the restrained condition.